What is LLM & How to Build Your Own Large Language Models?

 Dataset preparation is cleaning, transforming, and organizing data to make it ideal for machine learning.
 It is an essential step in any machine learning project, as the quality of the dataset has a direct impact on the performance of the model.

 During the pre-training phase, LLMs are trained to forecast the next token in the text.
-Therefore, input as well as output pairs are developed accordingly.
+Therefore, input and output pairs are developed accordingly.

 Step 4: Defining The Model Architecture